 The NHS has put in place measures to ensure the safety of patients and staff which may mean your patient experience is subject to change.

-Do not go to a GP surgery, pharmacy or hospital.
+If you have either a high temperature or a new continuous cough DO NOT go to a GP surgery, pharmacy or hospital.

-You do not need to contact 111 to tell them you’re staying at home.
+You must stay at home for 7 days and you do not need to contact 111 to tell them you’re staying at home.

-Use the NHS 111 online coronavirus service if:
+Only use the NHS 111 online coronavirus service if:

 • You feel you cannot cope with your symptoms at home